-With 76.8 million followers on TikTok and counting, he could soon become the most-followed creator on the platform if he continues at this rate.
+With 151.1 million followers on TikTok and counting, he is the most followed personality on the platform.

-Khabane Lame, a 21-year-old from the industrial town of Chivasso in northern Italy, lost his job as a factory worker in March 2020 during the initial days of the COVID-19 pandemic.
+Khabane Lame, a 22-year-old from the industrial town of Chivasso in northern Italy, lost his job as a factory worker in March 2020 during the early days of the COVID-19 pandemic.
 He moved back into his family's modest apartment and despite his Senegalese father urging him to apply for other jobs, Lame decided to try his luck with something else: TikTok videos.
-Now, a little over a year later, the young man has become the fastest-growing content creator on the platform.
-With 76.8 million followers on the social media app and counting, he could soon become the most followed creator on the platform if he continues at this rate.
+Within a year, the young man became the fastest-growing content creator on the platform.
+He is now the most-followed TikToker ever with 151.1m followers.
+He eclipsed eighteen-year-old dancer D’Amelio to land the top spot, reported Yahoo News.

 The thing that really hits the spot, however, is the video equivalent of a "duh" punchline in almost all of Lame's videos.
 Extending his arms as if to say voilà and throwing in an expressive roll of the eyes or shake of the head for good measure, the TikToker makes it clear how some of these life hack videos are trying way too hard.
 His muted reactions, Lame said, are a "global language" that transcends international borders.

 "His content almost debunks or mocks the overproduced trends that happen across social media, whether it's life hacks or other things like that," said Samir Chaudry, a founder of The Publish Press, a newsletter covering the creator economy.
 "He almost represents this authenticity over production.
 I think that's very appealing at scale to people, this feeling of someone not trying too hard, it's something that feels authentic.
 This opportunity to connect with someone who is unaffiliated, underproduced, and feels very real is a juxtaposition of what we're seeing in the social media space."